sarakc/sarakc.github.io/README.md

 <https://sarakc.github.io>

 Thanks for visiting my website!
-I built it to teach myself some front-end dev skills using javascript and Vue.
+I built it to teach myself some frontend dev skills using javascript and Vue.
 It's not perfect, but it's a start.
 I welcome any feedback or suggestions for improvement!